ewanc26/website/content/verification.md

 #### Bot Accounts

 I will *always* put my Bluesky bot accounts on a `*.bot.ewancroft.uk` subdomain with the source code on GitHub.

+This is however not the case with [@dev.ewancroft.uk](https://bsky.app/profile/dev.ewancroft.uk) which is my generalised developmental account for bots and stuff.

 ### Development